gprMax/gprMax/docs/source/input_hash_cmds.rst

 gprMax has a choice of two methods for building a model to simulate:

 1. A **text-based (ASCII) input file**, which can be created with any text editor, and uses a series of gprMax commands which begin with the hash character (``#``).
 This method is recommended for beginners and those not familiar with Python, and is described in this section of the documentation.
 2. A **Python API**, which includes all the functionality of method 1 as well as several more advanced features.
-This method is recommended for those who prefer to use Python or need access to specific API-only advanced features, and is documented in the :ref:`Python API <input_api>` section.
+This method is recommended for those who prefer to use Python or need access to specific API-only advanced features, and is documented in the :ref:`Python API <input-api>` section.

 The general syntax of the hash commands is: